Runi-VN/3rdsemester/Week39/25-wednesday/FetchAndPromises/README.md

 ```

 ### Small application to display a quote of the hour
-6) Use developer-tools in your browser and it’s network options to monitor the AJAX-request.
-Explain why, what you did above, is even possible, when we know the Same Origin Policy governs when/where AJAX-request can go
+##### *6) Use developer-tools in your browser and it’s network options to monitor the AJAX-request.
+Explain why, what you did above, is even possible, when we know the Same Origin Policy governs when/where AJAX-request can go*
 ![](https://i.imgur.com/2AzsRR3.png)